0xEvolex/sailor-downloads/README.md

 # sailor-downloads

 This repository is the download hub for software made by 0xEvolex.
-It hosts binary releases for multiple small apps.
+It hosts binary releases for multiple small applications.

 ## How to download
 - Go to the Releases page: https://github.com/0xEvolex/sailor-downloads/releases